 EPO Student Scholarship

-The goal of this scholarship is to provide young musicians with orchestral experience and some financial support to develop their skills and build their experience.
+The goal of this scholarship is to provide young musicians with orchestral experience, professional mentorship and some financial assistance to support their music studies.

-Auditions are held in the Spring prior to the season.
-Term will last from September to June.
-Successful candidates will be expected to attend all EPO rehearsals and all EPO concerts.
+Auditions are held each spring for the following orchestral season.
+The scholarship term will last from September to June.
+Successful candidates will be expected to attend all EPO rehearsals and to perform at the five EPO season concerts.

 - Dayoung Seo, Cello